Managing the Tuple Mover

 => ALTER RESOURCE POOL tm MEMORYSIZE '4G' PLANNEDCONCURRENCY 4 MAXCONCURRENCY 5;

 WOSDATA resource pool settings also indirectly affect the Tuple Mover.
+In automatic mode,

 => ALTER RESOURCE POOL wosdata MAXMEMORYSIZE '4G' PLANNEDCONCURRENCY 3;

-UPDATE.
+INSERT command.
 Vertica stores large loads directly to disk and stores smaller loads in memory, which it later moves to disk.